Dynamic Multi-Context Segmentation of Remote Sensing Images based on Convolutional Networks: Results and Discussion

 \subsubsection{Vaihingen Dataset}

 As introduced in Section~\ref{subsec:baselines}, official results for the Vaihingen dataset are reported only by the challenge organization that held some images that are used for testing the submitted algorithms.
-Therefore, one must submit the proposed algorithm to have it evaluated.
+Therefore, one must submit the outcomes of the proposed algorithm to have them evaluated.
 In our case, following previous analysis, we submitted five approaches: the first four are related to each network presented in Section~\ref{sec:methodology} trained with the 6 classes (which are represented in the official results as UFMG\_1 to 4), and the fifth one, represented in the official results as UFMG\_5, is the Dilated8 network (Figure~\ref{dilated4}) trained with only 5 classes, i.e., all labels except the clutter/background one.
 This last submission is due to the lack of training data for that class which corresponds to only 0.67\% of the dataset (as stated in Table~\ref{tab:isprs_stat}).
 It is important to note that all submissions related to the proposed work do not use any post-processing, such as Conditional Random Fields (CRF)~\cite{lafferty2001conditional}.

 Some official results reported by the organization are summarized in Table~\ref{tab:vaihingen_results}.
 In addition to our results, this table also compiles the \textbf{best results of each work} with enough information to make a fair comparison, i.e., in which the proposed approach is minimally explained.
+In order to allow a visual comparison, examples of the proposed method, for the validation and test sets, are presented in Figures~\ref{fig:vaihingein_validation_results} and~\ref{fig:vaihingein_test_results}, respectively.